libmbd/libmbd/README.md

 [![last commit](https://img.shields.io/github/last-commit/azag0/libmbd.svg)](https://github.com/azag0/libmbd/commits/master)
 [![license](https://img.shields.io/github/license/azag0/libmbd.svg)](https://github.com/azag0/libmbd/blob/master/LICENSE)

-This project contains implementations of the [many-body dispersion](http://dx.doi.org/10.1063/1.4865104) (MBD) method in several programming languages and frameworks:
+Libmbd contains implementations of the [many-body dispersion](http://dx.doi.org/10.1063/1.4865104) (MBD) method in several programming languages and frameworks:

 - The Fortran implementation is the reference, most advanced implementation, with support for analytical gradients and distributed parallelism, and additional functionality beyond the MBD method itself.
 It provides a low-level and a high-level Fortran API, and a C API.
 Furthermore, Python bindings to the C API are provided.
 - The Python/Numpy implementation is intended for prototyping, and as a high-level language reference.